-- if the care arrangements for your child will change
+- if the care arrangements for your child will change, and

 Telling the other parent

-- lodge any outstanding tax returns to make sure you don’t pay the wrong amount or build up a child support debt
+- lodge any overdue tax returns.
+This will help make sure you don’t pay the wrong amount or build up a child support debt

-- register a child support agreement with us if you and the other parent can reach an agreement about child support for your child
+- register a child support agreement with us if you can agree with the other parent about child support

-- apply for a change of assessment, if your circumstances fall within the 10 reasons for changing your assessment in special circumstances
+- apply for a change of assessment if you think you have one of the 10 special circumstances

 Paying while you’re overseas

 You can pay child support while you’re outside Australia by: